algorandfoundation/specs/dev/partkey.md

 ## Algorand State Proof Keys
 ### Algorand's Committable Ephemeral Keys Scheme - Merkle Signature Scheme

 Algorand achieves [forward security](https://en.wikipedia.org/wiki/Forward_secrecy) using Merkle Signature Scheme.
 This scheme consists of using a different ephemeral key for each round in which it will be used.
-The scheme uses vector commitment to generate commitment on those keys.
+The scheme uses vector commitment to generate commitment to those keys.
 The private key must be deleted after the round passes in order the completely achieves forward secrecy.

 The Merkle scheme uses Falcon scheme as the underlying digital signature algorithm.